annevk/html-cross-origin-objects/Location.md

 E.g., with `const href = Object.getOwnPropertyDescriptor(crossOriginLocation, "href").set` the value and its corresponding key in the map cannot be garbage collected as that would be observable.

+User agents may have an optimization whereby they remove key-value pairs from the map when `document.domain` is set.
+This is not observable as `document.domain` cannot revisit an earlier value.

 ## Internal method overrides

 This might need a corresponding change to IDL that makes it okay for internal methods to be overridden (using ECMAScript prose).